 Customer Support (CS)

 The problem?
-Executives rush via their calls, which annoys audiences and might leave their queries unanswered.
+Executives rush through their calls, which annoys audiences and might leave their queries unanswered.

-The NPS way: When collecting reviews after the completion of a CS call, follow the NPS query by asking audiences the stage to which their recent CS experience influenced their review.
+The NPS way: When collecting reviews after a CS call, follow the NPS query by asking audiences at what stage their recent CS experience influenced their review.

 Ask them to elaborate further if the support call had a negative or positive impact on their score.

-This inspires CS executives to solve queries rather than rush via calls and indicate regions for improvement.
+This inspires CS executives to solve queries rather than rush through calls and to identify areas for improvement.

 Product development

-The traditional approach: A Software as a Service (SaaS) business is worried about retention rates, so pressure is applied to multiple departments to resolve the problem.
+The traditional approach: A Software as a Service (SaaS) business focuses on retention rates, applying pressure to multiple departments to address the issue.

 The problem?
 A non-customer-focused product team might try to retain clients by hiding the “Cancel” link under a mountain of data.